RedPunk77/RedPunk77/README.md

 ### Hello, World! :)
-### This is your life, and it's getting shorter every minute - Tyler Durden, Fight Club
+### This is your life, and it's getting shorter every minute - Fight Club